-At the beginning of the 19th century, the first excavations began.
-In 1796 Bryn Celli Ddu was added on the list of dolmens on the island of Anglesey.
-In 1802, John Skinner visited and described the archaeological site.
-During his visit, the author heard that the grave had been discovered a generation earlier, by a farmer looking for a stones.
-Lured by the possibility of discovering the treasure, he moved the stone blocking the entrance.
+At the beginning of the 19th century, the first major research of Bryn Celli Ddu began.
+In 1802, an amateur archaeologist, John Skinner, visited and described the site, learning that the tomb had been discovered a generation earlier by a farmer who, tempted by the possibility of discovering the treasure, moved the stone blocking the entrance.
 At that time, many of the lighter stones were stolen or destroyed.
 In 1928-1929 work in Bryn Celli Ddu was led by Wilfrid James Hemp.
 The archaeologist was able to discover the phases of the tomb development, as well as the “Pattern Stone”, which was then transferred to the National Museum of Wales.
-Research by Christopher Knight and Robert Lomas from 1997-1998 seem to confirm earlier theses that Bryn Celli Ddu could be used to mark the day of the solstice as an agrarian calendar.

 Castleden R., Neolithic Britain: New Stone Age sites of England, Scotland and Wales, London 1992.

 Hemp W.J., The chambered cairn of Bryn Celli Ddu, “Archaeologia”, vol. 8, London 1930.

 The Royal Commission on The Ancient and Historical Monuments and Constructions in Wales and Monmouthshire.
 An Inventory of the Ancient Monuments in Anglesey, London 1937.